 Permits for the Gorilla Habituation Experience cost $1,500 per person.

-If you’d like to join a gorilla trek or participate in the Gorilla Habituation Experience in Uganda’s Bwindi Impenetrable National Park, please call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you’d like to join a gorilla trek or participate in the Gorilla Habituation Experience in Uganda’s Bwindi Impenetrable National Park send our Luxury Travel Specialist an online enquiry to start your journey.